nathanlubchenco/l2c/README.md

 + Install Xcode from the app store (you'll need the developer tools)

 ## Assignment 0
+Note: this may require a command line tutorial before completing...so if it is too arcane...don't stress it at the moment.

   Submit a Pull Request to this Repository that adds your name to the roster.txt file

   First, fork the repository by clicking on the fork button in the upper right hand side of this screen.
 Then clone your fork with the following command in the terminal (you can do this in your home directory which is the default when you open the terminal, or you can make a new directory to put it in):